 The filly Ruthless took the first running of the race, earning her owners $1,850 after winning by a head.
 Her win was exceedingly unusual, though; only 22 fillies have attempted the race in its history.
-Only three have claimed the victor's carnations: Ruthless, Tanya in 1905, and last year's winner, Rags to Riches.
+Only three have claimed the victor's carnations: Ruthless, Tanya in 1905, and 2007 winner Rags to Riches.

 So the race has been run continuously since 1867?